 - Out from Reykjavík

-There are so many brilliant places all around Iceland where you can observe the whales in the natural habitat.
-Due to the fact that Iceland is an island, and Icelanders mainly live on the coastline, accessibility to harbors and therefore the ocean is excellent.
-The range of tours is great, you can easily set off on a whale watching exhibition from the capital’s downtown area or even set sail from a tiny little fishing village in the Westfjords.
+There are many brilliant places around Iceland where you can observe whales in their natural habitat.
+Because Iceland is an island and Icelanders mainly live on the coastline, accessibility to harbors and the ocean is excellent.
+With the great range of tours, you can easily set off on a whale watching exhibition from the capital’s downtown area or even set sail from the tiny little fishing village in the Westfjords.

 Whale Watching From Reykjavík

-The Whale Watching Tours from Reykjavík are available all year round and take off the charming Old Harbour near Geirsgata St. often recognized by they nearby complex of light teal colored houses.
-The most common whales to see on tours going out from Reykjavík are the playful Humpback Whale and the curious Minke Whales.
-During the summer months, the birdlife is an added bonus to the tours often including sightings of puffins!
+Whale watching tours from Reykjavík are available all year round.
+They take off from the charming Old Harbour near Geirsgata Street, often recognized by the nearby complex of light teal colored houses.
+The most common whales seen on tours from Reykjavík are playful humpback whales and curious Minke whales.
+During the summer months, birdlife is an added bonus with regular puffin sightings!

-One of the most positive factors of joining a Whale Watching tour from Reykjavík is that you can easily do another tour the same day or break up your city exploring as the tour is only 3 hours in total.
-The views during the tour are over the shoreline of Reykjavík, the colorful houses, the musical hall Harpa and often to the island of Viðey.
+One of the benefits of joining a whale watching tour from Reykjavík is that you can easily do another tour the same day or break up your city exploring, as the tour is only three hours in total.
+The views during the tour are over the shoreline of Reykjavík, its colorful houses, the musical hall Harpa, and often to the island of Viðey.

 Whale Watching in North Iceland

-Our Whale Watching day tours from Dalvík have in recent years had such amazing success that the tour is refunded if by any chance you don’t see spot whales during the tour.
-All along Eyjafjörður, you will find small villages specializing in Whale Watching tours which isn’t much of a surprise given that Eyjafjörður is an ultimate favorite of many different whale species including the rare Blue Whale!
+Our whale watching day tours from Dalvík have had such amazing success in recent years that the tour is refunded in the rare case that you don’t see spot whales during the tour.
+All along Eyjafjörður, you will find small villages specializing in whale watching tours.
+This isn’t much of a surprise given that Eyjafjörður is an ultimate favorite of many different whale species, including the rare blue whale!

-In the North, you have the picturesque mountain Kaldbakur peaking high up from the sea, narrow water spring running down hills and the view of a colorful lighthouse on an isolated island in the middle of the fjord.
-There is something truly powerful about sailing around Eyjafjörður and with whales popping up in various spots, the biggest concern is which whale to visit first!
+In the north, the picturesque mountain Kaldbakur stretches up high over the sea, narrow springs trickle down the hills, and a colorful lighthouse rests on an isolated island in the middle of the fjord.
+There is something truly powerful about sailing around Eyjafjörður.
+With whales popping up in various spots, the biggest concern is which whale to visit first!

 Other Whale Watching Locations in Iceland

-If this question would have been asked a few years back, with no doubt Spring and Summer would have been our only answer but with climate change whales are now visiting Iceland all year round.
-Winter or Fall (September-March) visits to Iceland often mean fewer people, therefore small groups on tours and more one-on-one time with the guides to ask them all the questions you might have about these ocean giants.
+If you’d asked this question just a few years ago, our answer would have been only spring and summer.
+But with climate change, whales are now visiting Iceland all year round.
+Winter or fall (September-March) visits to Iceland mean fewer tourists and therefore small groups on tours and more one-on-one time with the guides, allowing you to ask all the questions you might have about these ocean giants.

-Still, Spring and Summer remain the months you are most likely to see the whales with their offspring and is also the only time to see puffins during the tours so if that is what you are looking for Spring and Summer (April-August) is your best call.
+Spring and summer (April-August) are still the seasons when you are most likely to see the whales with their offspring.
+It’s also the only time to see puffins during tours.

 - Warmer Weather